-S.No Issues Remarks importance.
+S. Issues Remarks No 105105 nemarko 6) Financial Inclusion in Urban Areas: Generally, urban financial inclusion leaves vast scope for improvement.
+Migration from rural to urban centres is also accentuating the problem.
+Banks 7) Remittance Corridors: Remittance facility for migrant population is of paramount importance.
 Providing of easy and cheap remittance facilities to migrant population is an absolute imperative.
-8) Migrants are not Adequately Covered: RBI and Banks Migrants are facing difficulties in opening bank accounts.
+Banks 8) Migrants are not Adequately Covered: Migrants are facing difficulties in opening bank accounts.
 Commercial banks need to take care of the needs of the migrant population in their financial inclusion plans.
-9) Human Face of Banking: Banks To deal with poor villagers, banks need to initiate training programmes to frontline staff and managers as well as BCs on the human side of banking.
-10) Agriculture Advances: Banks 10) While the number of farmers accounts with SCBs' increased Buriko from just 63 lakh in March 2006 to 176 lakh in March 2010 17 ; in terms of credit, farmers with land holdings 'above 5 acre' accounted for largest share of 44% of total bank credit.
+RBI and Banks 9) Human Face of Banking: To deal with poor villagers, banks need to initiate training programmes to frontline staff and managers as well as BCs on the human side of banking.
+Banks 10) Agriculture Advances: While the number of farmers accounts with SCBs' increased from just 63 lakh in March 2006 to 176 lakh in March 2010 16 , in terms of credit, farmers with land holdings 'above 5 acre' accounted for largest share of 44 per cent of total bank credit.
 To achieve meaningful financial inclusion, banks should give priority for small farmers as compared to large farmers while sanctioning credit.
-11) Scalability of CBS Platform: Banks/RRBs 11) In order to handle the growing amount of work due to Daliks/NNDS intensive financial inclusion efforts of country, banks/RRBs should ensure scalability of their CBS platforms.
-10) Banks 12) Electronic Benefit Transfer (EBT): The EBT scheme being an important and integral part of the Daliks overall Financial Inclusion with its attendant benefits, banks , should promote EBT systems effectively for boosting their 10) financial inclusion plans.
-Ultra Small Branches 18 : Now Driveto 13) New Private Ultra Small Branches may be set up between the base Banks/ RRBs branch and BCs to provide support to about 8-10 BC units at 4.4 a reasonable distance 14) Low Credit Share of Rural Areas: Although, in terms of Banks/Gol number of branches, rural areas account for nearly 30% of total branches of scheduled commercial banks, the share of rural credit account for less than 10% of total credit.
-Govt./Banks should initiate steps to increase the credit absorption capacity in rural areas by promoting employment and other opportunities.
-15) Private Sector banks need to open more branches in Private Banks rural areas: In the case of private sector banks, rural branches accounted for just 13.3% of their total branches in March 2013 (while in the case of public sector the same stood at 33.1%).
-There is an imperative need to ramp up the number of rural branches by the private sector banks 16) Penetration of RRBs in Financially excluded Regions: RRBs , Though RRBs have more presence in central (30.7% as on
+Banks 11) Scalability of CBS Platform: In order to handle the growing amount of work due to intensive financial inclusion efforts of country, banks/RRBs should ensure scalability of their CBS platforms.
+Banks/RRBs 12) Electronic Benefit Transfer (EBT): The EBT scheme being an important and integral part of the overall Financial Inclusion with its attendant benefits, banks should promote EBT systems effectively for boosting their financial inclusion plans.
+Banks 13) Ultra Small Branches 17 : Ultra Small Branches may be set up between the base branch and BCs to provide support to about 8-10 BC units at a reasonable distance New Private Banks/RRBs 14) Low Credit Share of Rural Areas: Although, in terms of number of branches, rural areas account for nearly 30 per cent of total branches of scheduled commercial banks, the share of rural credit account for less than 10 per cent of total credit.
+Govt./ Banks should initiate steps to increase the credit absorption capacity in rural areas by promoting employment and other opportunities.
+Banks/GoI

-17 Source: Hand Book of Statistics on Indian Economy 18 RPCD CO.RRB.No.BL.BC/08/03.05.90/13-14
+16 Source: Hand Book of Statistics on Indian Economy

+17 RPCD CO.RRB.No.BL.BC/08/03.05.90/13-14